The Best California Photography Locations

 HOPKINS STATE MARINE RESERVE

-One can frequently see harbor seals lounging on the rocky shores and sandy beaches of Monterey Bay, California.
-From here you can photograph the town of Carmel by the Sea which has the most incredible unique houses.
-Pescadero Point on the beach is a nice spot to stop.
-There is a lot to photograph in this general area from Moss Landing down to the Big Sur.
+One can frequently see harbor seals lounging on the rocky shores and sandy beaches of Monterey Bay.
+From here, you can photograph the town of Carmel-by-the-Sea, which has the most incredible, unique houses.
+Pescadero Point on the beach is a lovely spot to stop.
+There is much to do in this general area, from Moss Landing down to the Big Sur.

 Otters up close.